| BUYERS GUIDE

 The H9’s underbody is clean and there’s a steel protection plate under the sump and transmissions, and a composite cover under the 80-litre fuel tank.

-Our test vehicle was an H9 Lux model, with 18-inch wheels, but the Premium model has 17s, for which there’s a wider choice of bush-capable tyres.
-The test
+Our 2016 test vehicle was an H9 Lux model, with 18-inch wheels, but the Premium model had 17s, for which there’s a wider choice of bush-capable tyres.

-vehicle’s Coopers looked like a step in the right direction, but they didn’t have good grip on wet bitumen.
+The test vehicle’s Coopers looked OK, but they didn’t have good grip on wet bitumen.

 Ground clearance and off-road approach, departure and belly angles were fine for off-road work, but the side steps – removable, thankfully - were a severe

-The test Haval H9 seemed very well made, with even panel gaps all around, double door seals and a tastefully fitted interior.
+The 2016 test Haval H9 seemed very well made, with even panel gaps all around, double door seals and a tastefully fitted interior.
+The grey-finished imitation

 Bonuses over its competitors were front, powered, memory seats with aircon ventilation flowing through the punched leather upholstery and there was also